-A brief organizational description to be used consistently to explain the mandate and mission of the CAC, such as the one below.
+A brief organizational description to be used consistently to explain the mandate and mission of the CAC.

-"The Coaching Association of Canada unites stakeholders and partners in its commitment to raising the skills and stature of coaches, and ultimately expanding their reach and influence.
+"The Coaching Association of Canada unites partners and sport leaders in its commitment to raising the skills and stature of coaches, and ultimately expanding their reach and influence.
 Through its programs, the CAC empowers coaches with knowledge and skills, promotes ethics, fosters positive attitudes, builds competence, and increases the credibility and recognition of coaches.